LocalCoinIS/dev.bitshares.works/core/knowledge_base/translated/exchange_single_node.md

 ### 3. Program Preparation

-   To start-off the BitShares system, you need to run these programs: normal node witness_node, command line wallet cli_wallet.
+   To start-off the LocalCoin system, you need to run these programs: normal node witness_node, command line wallet cli_wallet.

 #### 3.1 Architecture Description

-- The witness_node is connected to the BitShares network in a P2P manner, receives the latest block from the network, and broadcasts the locally signed transaction packet to the network.
+- The witness_node is connected to the LocalCoin network in a P2P manner, receives the latest block from the network, and broadcasts the locally signed transaction packet to the network.
 - The witness_node provides an API for other program calls (hereafter referred to as node APIs) via websocket + HTTP RPC.
 - Cli_wallet connects to witness_node via websocket.
 - Cli_wallet manages wallet files, which contain an encrypted user private key, and a wallet file can contain multiple private keys.